 This may include:

 - Booking Records: We collect information relating to your use of our services.
-This includes the type and frequency of services requested and/or provided, your booking details, date and time the service was provided, amount charged on the Driver App, distance travelled and route tracking Additionally, we also collect account details and booker information when processing account profile bookings.
+This includes the type and frequency of services requested and/or provided, your booking details, date and time the service was provided, amount charged on the Driver App, result of journey, distance travelled and route tracking.
+Additionally, we also collect account details and booker information when processing your account profile bookings.

 - Usage information: We collect information on how you interact with us and how you interact with our services.
 This may include access dates and times, app features or pages viewed, app crashes and other system activity, type of browser, and third-party sites or service you were using before interacting with our services.
 In some cases, we collect this information through cookies, pixel tags, and similar technologies that create and maintain unique identifiers.